moble/Quaternionic.jl/docs/src/manual.md

 be done just as with other types by passing the desired output type to the [`randn`](@ref) function.
 The `rand` function is not overloaded, because there would be no geometric significance to such a `Quaternion`; `randn` results are independent of the orientation of the basis used to define the quaternions.
-A simple convenience function [`randn_rotor`](@ref) is also provided, to normalize each result.
+Note that it is possible to get random *rotors* and *vectors* by passing the appropriate tyepes to the `randn` function.

 ```@autodocs
 Modules = [Quaternionic]